-The electrifying Dinis Sousa conducts the work the made Elgar an international name.
+The electrifying Dinis Sousa conducts the work that made Elgar an international name.

 The Enigma Variations was a roaring success with the British public.
 And not only at home.
 It was to be the work that propelled him to a global fame no English composer had achieved in over 200 years.
 It was said to have delighted Rimsky-Korsakov at its St Petersburg premiere and Mahler conducted it in New York.